-We're sure you have questions and concerns about the real estate and mortgage process.
+I'm sure you have questions and concerns about the real estate process.

-We'd love to talk with you about what you read here and help you on the path to buying your new home.
+Our loan officers would love to talk with you about what you read here and help you get on the path to buying your new home.
+Our contact information is below, and we look forward to working with you!